vjelic/rocprofiler-compute-glog-fork/docs/how-to/profile/mode.rst

 .. _profiling-hw-component-filtering:

-Hardware report block filtering
+Analysis report block filtering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can profile specific hardware report blocks to speed up the profiling process.
-In ROCm Compute Profiler, the term hardware report block refers to a section of the analysis report which focuses on metrics associated with a hardware component or a group of hardware components.
+In ROCm Compute Profiler, the term analysis report block refers to a section of the analysis report which focuses on metrics associated with a hardware component or a group of hardware components.
 All profiling results are accumulated in the same target directory without overwriting those for other hardware components.